-It is NOT a requirement to use a blue puck for U7 hockey.
+It is NOT a requirement to use a blue puck for U9 hockey.
 The regulation black puck weighs six ounces, while the blue puck weighs four ounces.
 Scaling down all aspects of practice and game play for players six and under is very beneficial.
 The blue puck is an appropriate weight in relation to the height and weight of these young players.
 Use of the blue puck can promote proper mechanics in shooting, passing and carrying the puck.

-13. Should U7 be tiered?
+13. Should U9 hockey be tiered?

 Grouping of players of similar ability can be a very important principle for setting young players up for success and enjoyment.
-The focus of the U7 Game Play Model is player development.
-It is important in both stationbased practices and in cross-ice game play that players be grouped by similar ability levels when possible.

-It is recommended that prior to the start of cross-ice games, coaches of opposing teams may wish to discuss possible line combinations to ensure that the skill level of the players on the ice is similar; this will allow more puck touches and fun for all the players participating.
+The focus of the U9 Game Play Model is player development.
+It is important in both station-based practices and in half-ice game play that players be grouped by similar ability levels when possible or necessary.
+It is recommended that prior to the start of half-ice games, coaches of opposing teams may wish to discuss possible line combinations to ensure that the skill level of the players on the ice is similar; this will allow more puck touches and fun for all the players participating.